jeftegoes/AwsOverview/Management & Governance/AWS Health Dashboard.md

 # 2. Health Event Notifications

 - Use [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) to react to changes for **AWS Health events** in your AWS account.
-- Example: receive email notifications when EC2 instances in your AWS account are scheduled for updates.
+- **Example:** Receive email notifications when EC2 instances in your AWS account are scheduled for updates.
 - This is possible for Account events (resources that are affected in your account) and Public Events (Regional availability of a service).
 - **Use cases**
   - Send notifications.